Magnifying Networks for Images with Billions of Pixels: Conclusions

 \section{Conclusions}

-In this work, we introduced the MagNet -- a neural network consisting of fully-connected, convolutional, and recurrent layers that employ spatial transformers (ST) in a novel and ingenious manner so as to facilitate attention and data driven recurrent exploration and, ultimately, end-to-end learning over gigapixel images.
-Our experimental results and analysis demonstrate the manifold novel capabilities of both the MagNets and the proposed framework in gigapixel image analysis.
+In this work, we introduced the MagNet -- a neural network consisting of fully-connected, convolutional, and recurrent layers that employ spatial transformers (ST) in a novel manner so as to facilitate attention and data driven recurrent exploration and, ultimately, end-to-end learning over gigapixel images.
 The built-in hard attention mechanism of MagNets makes them perfectly suited for clinical use.
 In particular, any machine learning system that is deployed in clinical practice must generate accurate explanations for its decisions that are easily interpretable by a medical expert.
 The explanations generated by MagNets are visually intuitive for a domain-specific expert to interpret and can be generated on the go without any additional overhead.
 Moreover, MagNets can be optimized without extra supervision (e.g.\ bounding boxes) for the task at hand.
 This is of high significance since for most clinical tasks, collecting ground truth data required for a higher degree of supervision is either extremely laborious and expensive, or simply not possible, e.g.\ in the case of patient prognosis.